AdrianFoo97/BIT203-Java-Programming/README.md

 # BIT203-Java-Programming

-## This project is for the subject JAVA PROGRAMMING in year 2.
-Object-oriented programming is used in this project.
+## Project for my Java Programming subject during year 2 in college.
+Object-oriented approach is used to develop this project.

-### This project is a program for fitness center to manage their member and training session.
+### This program is developed using JAVA for a fitness center.

 ### To run the fitness app, try the following steps:
 1. Run the fitnessApp.jar in the 'dist' folder (JRE need to be installed)